 Welcome to PairedLife, a community of people who come together to share experience and knowledge about relationships and living life together.
 From the heartache of breakups to fun date ideas to advice on how to catch the eye of that special someone, this is the place to write about real-life relationships from beginning to end.
 This can include friendships, or even just how to live as a single in a world of couples.
 Most importantly, PairedLife is for sharing the heartfelt joy and love (or sorrow and anger) that can come from living life with other people.

 Some of our relationship writers are paired with professional editors to help produce the best possible content.
-While we welcome enthusiastic writers on PairedLife and its parent company HubPages, we only approve high-quality articles—authors must comply with HubPages’s Editorial Policy.
+While we welcome enthusiastic writers on PairedLife, we only approve high-quality articles—authors must comply with the HubPages Editorial Policy.
 In addition to these requirements, we have listed below some recommendations and tips on how to craft high-quality articles for this particular site.

 What We Like to See:

-- Write From Experience: It is best if articles are written from the perspective of someone who has actually experienced the situation they are writing about and followed the advice that they’re giving.
+- Write From Experience: Articles should be written from the perspective of someone who has actually experienced the situation they are writing about and followed the advice that they’re giving.
 Your article will be much more interesting if you share a little bit of yourself and why the topic is important to you.
 We want our authors to be writing from a place of knowledge, and it is optimal when this is apparent to readers so that they can trust the information and recommendations that you share.

 - Specificity and Details: Though you might not want to share all your personal dating history on PairedLife, it is important to include details and specificity so that your articles come across as heartfelt and meaningful, not generic.
 There is a lot of content on the Internet on love and romance.
 How is your article different?
 Why should readers listen to you?